AlanAmaro13/AlanAmaro13/README.md

 I consider myself as an Inventor or Innovator.
 I primarly motivated by the idea of transforming the world by technology and scientific development.
 My academic training consists strongly in Physics and their related areas, such as Thermodynamics, Solid State Physics, Quantun Mechanics and Electronic.

-I have a good understading in Calculus, Probability, Statistics, Programming.
+I have a great understading in Calculus, Differential Equations, Probability, Statistics, Programming.

 <!--
 **AlanAmaro13/AlanAmaro13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.